microsoftgraph/msgraph-sdk-powershell/src/Devices.CloudPrint/v1.0/docs/Microsoft.Graph.Devices.CloudPrint.md

 ### [Remove-MgPrintShare](Remove-MgPrintShare.md)
 Delete a printer share (unshare the associated printer).
-This action cannot be undone.
+This action can't be undone.
-If the printer is shared again in the future, any Windows users who had previously installed the printer will need to discover and reinstall it.
+If the printer is shared again in the future, any Windows users who had previously installed the printer needs to discover and reinstall it.
+This API is supported in the following national cloud deployments.

 ### [Remove-MgPrintShareAllowedGroupByRef](Remove-MgPrintShareAllowedGroupByRef.md)
 Revoke the specified group's access to submit print jobs to the associated printerShare.
+This API is supported in the following national cloud deployments.

 ### [Remove-MgPrintShareAllowedUserByRef](Remove-MgPrintShareAllowedUserByRef.md)
 Revoke the specified user's access to submit print jobs to the associated printerShare.
+This API is supported in the following national cloud deployments.

 ### [Remove-MgPrintShareJob](Remove-MgPrintShareJob.md)
 Delete navigation property jobs for print